-There are two types of errors a latent examiner can make: erroneous exclusion and erroneous individualization.
-An erroneous exclusion occurs when the mated fingerprint of the latent print is in the candidate list reviewed by the latent examiner, but the examiner fails to identify it.
-An erroneous individualization occurs when a latent print is incorrectly matched to the fingerprint of another subject by the latent examiner.
-The consequence of erroneous exclusions is that criminals may not be apprehended.
-On the other hand, the consequence of erroneous individualizations is that wrongful convictions of innocent people may occur.
-Erroneous individualizations are generally deemed as serious mistakes, while erroneous exclusions are usually seen as less critical.
-One of the most high-profile cases in which an erroneous individualization was made involves Brandon Mayfield, who was wrongly apprehended in the 2004 Madrid train bombing incident after a latent fingerprint obtained from the bombing site was incorrectly matched with his fingerprint in the FBI's IAFIS database [10].
-Similar cases have been brought to light by the Innocence Project [11], [12].
+There are two types of mistakes a latent examiner can make: false reject and false accept.
+A false reject occurs when the subject's rolled/plain fingerprints are actually in the database but the latent examiner fails to identify the latent.
+A false accept occurs when a latent fingerprint is incorrectly matched to the fingerprint of another subject by the latent examiner.
+The consequence of false rejects is that criminals may not be apprehended.
+On the other hand, the consequence of false accepts is that wrongful convictions of innocent persons may occur.
+While false rejects may be ascribed to poor image quality, false accepts are generally deemed as serious mistakes.
+However, there is no published research evidence on error rates of latent examiners [9].
+One of the most high profile cases in which a false accept was made involves Brandon Mayfield who was wrongly apprehended in the Madrid train bombing incident after a latent fingerprint obtained from the bombing site was incorrectly matched with his fingerprint in the FBI's IAFIS database [10].
+Similar cases have been brought to light by the Innocence project [11], [12].
 These incidents and findings have undermined the importance of latent fingerprints as forensic evidence.
 This is evident from a recent ruling of a Baltimore court [13] which excluded fingerprints as evidence in a murder trial because the prosecutor was not able to justify the procedure followed in latent fingerprint matching as being sufficiently error free.

-One of the causes for error is that latent examiners face a huge backlog of cases and are usually under time pressure to evaluate a fingerprint pair, particularly in high-profile cases.
-Therefore, it is very important that the cases sent to a latent examiner be carefully selected and prioritized so that he/she can spend an adequate amount of time in matching the fingerprint pairs.
-One way to achieve this goal is to design an efficient and highly accurate automatic latent to rolled print matching system that is able to provide a quantitative estimate of the probability that two fingerprints being compared belong to the same finger.
+Latent examiners face a huge backlog of cases and are usually under time pressure to evaluate a fingerprint pair, particularly in high profile cases.
+Therefore, it is very important that the cases sent to latent examiners be carefully selected and prioritized so that he/she can spend adequate amount of time in matching them.
+One way to achieve this goal is to design an efficient and highly accurate automatic latent to rolled print matching system which is able to provide a quantitative estimate of the probability that two fingerprints being compared belong to the same finger.

-In order to deal with the throughput issue, the concept of "Lights-Out Systems" for latent matching has been introduced [14].
+In order to deal with throughput issue, the concept of "Lights-Out System" for latent matching has been introduced [14].
 A Lights-Out System for fingerprint identification is characterized by a fully automatic (no human intervention) identification process.
-Such a system should automatically extract features from query fingerprints (latents) and match them with a gallery database (rolled, plain, or even latent images) to obtain a set of possible "hits" with high confidence so that no human intervention is required.
-But, due to the limitations of the available algorithms, only "Semi-Lights-Out Systems" are feasible, especially for latent prints.
-In a Semi-Lights-Out System, some human intervention is allowed during feature extraction from a latent, e.g., orienting the fingerprint, marking the region of interest, etc. The system then outputs a short list of candidates that need to be examined by a latent examiner to determine if any of these fingerprint comparisons is a match.
+Such a system should automatically extract features from query fingerprints (latents) and match them with a gallery database (rolled, plain or even latent images) to obtain a set of possible "hits" with high confidence so that no human intervention is required.
+But due to the limitations of the available algorithms, only "Semi Lights-Out Systems" are feasible especially for latent prints.
+In a Semi-Lights-Out System some human intervention is allowed during feature extraction from a latent, e.g. orienting the fingerprint, marking the region of interest, etc. The system then outputs a list of candidates that need to be examined by a latent examiner to accept or reject a fingerprint pair as a match.